biovcnet/python/Lesson2/README.md

 <img align="left" src="/Lesson2/Images/L2Im1.png" width="900px" style="padding-right: 15px">

-Notice that the print statement prints the integer 6, which 'y' is now set to, and the datatype- class int
+Notice that the print statement prints the integer 6, which `y` is now set to, and the datatype- `class int`

 In the text editor: